·

 Everyone is different, with different values, strengths, weaknesses, likes, dislikes and personality.

 You have had your own unique experiences in life that contribute to who you are today.
-You will have faced your own challenges, shown resilience during difficult times and also achieved many things – big or small.
+You will have faced your own challenges, shown resilience during difficult times, and also achieved many things.

 There will be several things that you have overcome, where you showed strength and courage, and times you will have made a positive impact on others.